ekristen/aws-nuke/docs/index.md

-# AWS Nuke

 Remove all resources from an AWS account.

-*aws-nuke* is stable, but it is likely that not all AWS resources are covered by it.
+**aws-nuke** is stable, but it is likely that not all AWS resources are covered by it.
 Be encouraged to add missing resources and create a Pull Request or to create an [Issue](https://github.com/ekristen/aws-nuke/issues/new).

+!!! danger "Destructive Tool"
+    Be aware that this is a very destructive tool, hence you have to be very careful while using it.
+Otherwise, you might delete production data.

 ## What's New in Version 3

+!!! note "Migration Guide"
+    There is **only one breaking change** between version 2 and 3, but see the [migration guide](migration-guide.md) for more information.

 This is not a comprehensive list, but here are some of the highlights: